 Aboriginal and Torres Strait Islander Peoples’ knowledge systems do not make a distinction between the material and spiritual worlds and much practical, rational and material knowledge is expressed through the interconnected relationships of stories and songlines, culture and personal responsibility.
 This does not lessen the importance and value of that knowledge, or the process by which it was obtained.
 The responsibility of the teacher is to communicate this knowledge and to not to make judgements on its meaning, but instead to provide a sense of wonder and value to the information they provide.
 The important fact is, that these methods of scientific inquiry enabled Australia’s first peoples to thrive on this continent for many tens of thousands of years, in good health and in a sustainable way.

-The concept of sustainability is extremely broad and perhaps misunderstood when not used in a context.
+The concept of sustainability is extremely broad and perhaps misunderstood when not used in context.
 It is important that this is investigated from a scientific perspective and compared with non-scientific and colloquial contexts to overcome this.

 Suggested teaching strategies